Where Did Beer Originate From?

 There was no way of filtering beer back then, so their beer was pretty thick (like porridge) and hard to drink.

-To avoid this problem, ancient Babylonians were first to use straws to drink a beverage.
+To avoid this problem, ancient Babylonians were the first to use straws for drinking a beverage.

 Although Sumerians and Babylonians both considered beer sacred, there was hardly a civilization that adored beer as much as the ancient Egyptians did around 1500 BCE.

 The Egyptian goddess of beer was Tenenit.
 Her name derives from tenemu, one of the many words in the Egyptian language for beer.